Toto Neorest vs Kohler Veil – Which is the Best?

 Toto Neorest 550H

-The Main difference between the Toto Neorest 700H and 700H is that Toto Neorest 700H has a comfort/ADA height while Toto Neorest 550H has a standard height.
+The main difference between the Toto Neorest 700H and 700H is that the Toto Neorest 700H has a comfort/ADA height while the Toto Neorest 550H has a standard height.